sbuss/bitmerchant/README.md

 You must have the PRIVATE key to spend any of your coins.
 If your private key is stolen then the hacker also has control of all of your coins.
-Generating a new wallet is the only point in dealing with cryptocurrency that you need to be paranoid.
+Generating a new wallet is the only point in dealing with cryptocurrency that you need to be paranoid (and you're not being paranoid if they really are out to get you).

 You should create your wallet on a computer that is not connected to the internet.
 Ideally, this computer will *never* be connected to the internet